ChiefChingu/boutique_chingu_online/guide.md

     - Add main content block.
     - Add postload js block.

+## Includes
+- Create a folder includes in the temlates folder
+- Add two files main-nav.html and mobile-top-header.html
+- In the base template copy the code for the two divs that sit at the end of the header.
+This will import the two html files we just created via ```{% include 'includes/mobile-top-header.html' %}``` ande ```{% include 'includes/main-nav.html' %}```

 ## 3. Add a homepage: create a home app
 - ```python manage.py startapp home``` creates a home folder in the project root.
 - ```mkdir -p home/templates/home``` to create a templates with a home folder in it.